-To remove the LCD (4), proceed as follows (see Figure 4):
+To remove the LCD (1) from the fascia (2), proceed as follows (see Figure 4):

-- 1. Carefully remove the LCD overlay or integrated overlay (1) from the fascia.
-(See Removing and Replacing the Membrane Keypad.)
-Note that removing the overlay may damage the keypad.
-Have a replacement available in the event damage occurs. - Use a No. 1 Phillips screwdriver to remove the four countersunk screws (8) securing the LCD to the fascia.
-Retain these screws for reassembly.
-Each screw is held by a captive fastener (5) which is integral to the LCD assembly.
-In earlier units each screw is held with a nut and washer. - 3.
-The keypad cable (3) and the LCD cable (6) may be secured together with double sided adhesive tape.
+- 1. If present, remove the printer module (3).
+See section 12.
+Printer, Removing the Printer Module. - 2.
+Carefully remove the membrane keyboard (4) from the fascia.
+See Membrane Keypad Removal and Replacement, above. - 3.
+Using a Phillips screw driver remove and retain the four countersink screws (5) securing the LCD to the fascia.
+Each screw is held by a captive fastener (6) which is integral to the LCD assembly. - 4.
+The keypad cable (7) and the LCD cable (8) are secured together with double sided adhesive tape.
 Carefully separate the harnesses and remove the LCD.

-To replace the LCD (10), proceed as follows (see Figure 4):
+To replace the LCD (1), follow these steps (see Figure 3):